ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 ### 1.5 Gender - Create/Read/Update/Delete
 #### A. Create Gender Types in Masterdata DB

-On receiving a request to add a Gender Type with the input parameters (code, name, lang_code and is_active) the system stores the Gender Type in the DB
+On receiving a request to add a Gender Type with the input parameters (code, name, lang_code and is_active), the system stores the Gender Type in the DB
 1. Validates if all required input parameters have been received as listed below for each specific request
 * code - character (16) - Mandatory
 * name - character (64) - Mandatory